mobialia/jmini3d/readme.md

 The image resources must be in a folder or subfolder of the web project location (src/main/webapp/).
 The ResourceLoader is initialized with "./" if the resources are in that folder or with the subfolder name.

+The GLSL shaders should be copied manually to the shaders/ folder.

 In mobile devices when using:
 ```
 <meta name="viewport" content="width=device-width">